Who I am + what I do

 - Don Norman, because he makes sense.

-- Richard Branson, because of the way he makes situations work for himself.
+- Richard Branson, because of the way he made situations work for himself, no vice versa.

 - All Disney imagineers, because the experiences they create are magical.